 Using the auto connect feature is not needed (and not recommended) on BrandMeister, as this network supports auto static talkgroups: the first talkgroup you call after calling TG4000 will be set as auto static.
 Auto static talkgroups will not be unlinked after a timeout like dynamic talkgroups (this timeout is usually 15 minutes, but this depends on server settings).
 Example: start a short call to TG4000.
 Then start a short call to TG3100.
 Now TG3100 will be auto static, which means it won't be unlinked after a timeout.

-If you are using auto connect to a talkgroup, it is advisable to check the Disconnect TG/ref. on auto connect checkbox.
-If it's checked, the openSPOT3 will automatically quick call TG4000 after it is connected to the server, so the currently active TG/reflector will be disconnected.
+If you are using auto connect to a talkgroup, it is advisable to check the Unlink TG/ref. on auto connect checkbox.
+If it's checked, the openSPOT3 will automatically quick call TG4000 after it is connected to the server, so the currently active TG/reflector will be unlinked.
 This is useful if you only want to use a talkgroup, but the server always links you to a reflector automatically.

 Note that reflector and talkgroup linking (and unlinking) is done by the network, not the openSPOT3.
 The openSPOT3 has to make quick calls, which are the same as pressing PTT for a short time on a radio (kerchunking).
 These empty calls will also show up on the BrandMeister network's dashboard.

 You can enable rerouting by setting the Reroute DMR TG9 calls to ID other than 0.
 If rerouting is active, all voice calls are rerouted to and from TG9.
 This makes using talkgroups easier, as you don't have to set them in the RX group list on your radio.